 Makes 1 large smoothie.
 Feel free to replace peach and pineapple with different fruits like mangoes, blueberries, or strawberries.
 Use kale instead of spinach and/or add 1 small peeled and chopped cucumber.
 Mix and match with your favorites.
 Add protein powder if desired.
 Add peeled fresh ginger or fresh lemon juice to taste, if desired.
 Smoothie is *gluten free.*

-1/2 cup Greek yogurt (or regular yogurt - flavor of your choice)
+- 1/2 cup Greek yogurt (or regular yogurt - plain or flavor of your choice)

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 Here are some more of my favorite ways to eat clean:

 Healthy Strawberry Oat Squares (gluten free, low sugar)

 Healthy Chocolate Truffles (gluten free, vegan, no refined sugar)